Our customers trust us to look after their personal information, and manage it securely and responsibly.

 Get in touch

-If you need the privacy page or any other information in another language, please get in touch by emailing us at enquiries@legalombudsman.org.uk or calling us on: 0300 555 0333 or:
+If you need us to provide any other information in another language or format, please get in touch at enquiries@legalombudsman.org.uk or calling us on: 0300 555 0333.
+You can also use the options below:

 • Calling from overseas: +44 121 245 3050